 The Sleep / Sex Connection for New Parents

-Studies dating back have to the 1950’s (by famed sexpert Dr. Alfred Kinsey) have shown through shown a strong link between improved sleep and stronger sexual desire.
-A 2015 study published in the Journal of Sexual Medicine showed that when added a full hour of sleep to their night that had a 14% better chance of having sex with a partner the next day!
+Studies dating back have to the 1950’s (by famed sexpert Dr. Alfred Kinsey) have shown a strong link between improved sleep and stronger sexual desire.
+A 2015 study published in the Journal of Sexual Medicine showed that when a person adds a full hour of sleep to their night they have a 14% better chance of having sex with their partner the next day!

-Did you know that Happiest Baby’s new SNOO smart bassinet adds sleep for babies and parents?
+Did you know that Happiest Baby’s SNOO Smart Sleeper adds sleep for babies and parents?
 Learn more about SNOO today!

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at email@example.com.